MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-vector.md

 ### Single vector search

 1. Paste in a POST request to query the search index.
+Save the file.
 Then select **Send request**.
 The URI is extended to include the `/docs/search` operator.

     ```http
     ### Run a query
     POST {{baseUrl}}/indexes/hotels-vector-quickstart/docs/search?api-version=2023-11-01  HTTP/1.1
         Content-Type: application/json
-        Authorization: Bearer {{token}}
+        api-key: {{apiKey}}

         {
             "count": true,